dgrtwo/RData/code/code_lesson4.md

 {% highlight text %}
-## Warning: Group 21 summed to more than type 'integer' can hold so the
+## Warning in gmean(salary): Group 21 summed to more than type 'integer'
-## result has been coerced to 'numeric' automatically, for convenience.
+## can hold so the result has been coerced to 'numeric' automatically, for
+## convenience.
 {% endhighlight %}

 This message in red is a warning: it's basically complaining that baseball players are paid too much.
 But you can ignore it, it doesn't have any effect on our results.
 Let's look at what ended up in `summarized.year`: